2026 FIFA World Cup

-Format and expansion
+Format

+Expansion

-The general idea of expanding the tournament had been suggested as early as 2013 by then-UEFA president Michel Platini, and also in 2016 by FIFA president Gianni Infantino.
-Opponents of the proposal argued that the number of games played was already at an unacceptable level, that the expansion would dilute the quality of the games, and that the decision was driven by political rather than sporting concerns, accusing Infantino of using the promise of bringing more countries to the World Cup to win his election.
+The idea of expanding the tournament had been suggested as early as 2013 by then-UEFA president Michel Platini, as well as in 2016 by current FIFA president Gianni Infantino.
+Opponents of the proposal argued that the number of matches played was already at an unacceptable level, that the expansion would dilute the quality of the matches, and that the decision was driven by political rather than sporting concerns, specifically that Infantino was trying to win his election by promising to bring more countries to the World Cup.

-Starting with this edition, the FIFA World Cup expanded to 48 teams, an increase of 16 from the previous 7 tournaments.
-The teams will be split into 12 groups of 4 teams, with the top 2 of each group and the 8 best third-placed teams progressing to a new round of 32, as approved by the FIFA Council on March 14, 2023.
-This is set to be the first expansion and format change since 1998.
+Starting with the 2026 edition, the World Cup expanded to 48 teams, an increase of 16 teams compared to the previous seven tournaments.
+As approved by the FIFA Council on March 14, 2023, the teams were split into 12 groups of 4 teams, with the top 2 teams in each group and the 8 best third-place teams progressing to a new round of 32.
+It was the first expansion and format change since 1998.

-The total number of games played will increase from 64 to 104, and the number of games played by teams reaching the final four will increase from seven to eight.
-The tournament will last 39 days, an increase from 32 days of the 2014 and 2018 tournaments.
-Each team will still play three group matches.
-The final matchday at club level for players named in the final squads is May 24, 2026; clubs have to release their players by May 25, with exceptions granted to players participating in continental club competition finals up until May 30.
-The 56 days of the combined rest, release, and tournament periods remains identical to the 2010, 2014 and 2018 tournaments.
+The total number of matches played increased from 64 to 104, and the number of matches played by teams reaching the semifinals increased from 7 to 8.
+The tournament lasted 39 days, an increase from the 32 days of the 2014 and 2018 tournaments, and from the 29 days of the 2022 tournament, although each team still played three group matches.
+The final matchday at club level for players named in the final squads was May 24, 2026; clubs had to release their players by May 25, with exceptions granted to players participating in continental club competition finals up until May 30.
+The combined rest, release, and tournament periods remained 56 days, the same as in the 2010, 2014, and 2018 World Cups.